57% of member-based organisations do not have an engagement strategy

 Integrations graphic for engagement strategy

-How does online engagement help organisations to retain and grow their membership?
+How does online engagement help organisations retain and grow their membership?

-Online engagement is the process of interacting with members, supporters, or customers via digital channels such as social media, email, or websites.
+Online engagement is interacting with members, supporters, or customers via digital channels such as social media, email, or websites.

-1. Improved communication - Online engagement offers organisations a fast and efficient method of communicating with their members, supporters, and customers.
+1. Improved communication - Online engagement offers organisations fast and efficient communication with their members, supporters, and customers.
 They can instantly share updates, news, and announcements and receive real-time feedback.

 2. Increased Participation - Engaging with members online can encourage participation in events, campaigns, and surveys.
-This helps to increase the use of services and overall participation and engagement rates.
+This helps increase service use and overall participation and engagement rates.

 3. Enhanced member experience - Online engagement can help organisations better understand their members' needs, preferences, and interests.
-This understanding can be used to tailor services, events, and campaigns accordingly, resulting in a more personalised experience for members.
+This understanding can tailor services, events, and campaigns accordingly, resulting in a more personalised experience for members.

 4. Improved retention rates - By engaging with members online, organisations can target specific segments, such as younger audiences, build stronger relationships, and increase loyalty.
 This can help improve retention rates and reduce member churn.